Our2020View/Our2020View.github.io/lithiumupgrade.md

 <img src="/assets/BMVreading1web-.jpg"/>

-We have done a bunch of dry camping in mid spring conditions, and are extremely happy with the battery capacity and charging rate provided by the generator.
+We have done a bunch of dry camping in early spring and late December conditions, and are extremely happy with the battery capacity and charging rate provided by the generator.
 I have the Xantrex XC converter / inverter set to a max charge rate of 60 amps, and we get pretty close to this when the generator is charging them up.

 Working as advertised.